-In connection with the closing of the Acquisition, we agreed to issue on January 3, 2022 an aggregate of 6,815,129 shares of our common stock to the former Combangio equityholders, and we held back 973,538 shares of our common stock that will be issuable subject to the terms of the Merger Agreement to the Combangio equityholders on the escrow release date.
+In connection with the Acquisition, on January 3, 2022, we issued an aggregate of 6,815,072 shares of our common stock to the former Combangio equityholders, and we held back 973,565 Holdback Shares that will be issuable subject to the terms of the Merger Agreement to the Combangio equityholders on the escrow release date.
 In addition, former Combangio equityholders are entitled to receive from us, subject to the terms and conditions of the Merger Agreement, contingent consideration of up to \$5.4 million payable in shares of our common stock upon our achievement of various development and regulatory milestones, and we may elect, subject to the Nasdaq rules, to satisfy a portion of certain milestone payments that are payable to Combangio equityholders in cash through the issuance of up to \$15 million of our common stock.
 While the shares of common stock issued to former Combangio equityholders will be restricted as a result of securities laws, following expiration of applicable holding periods, these shares will be able to be freely sold in the public market, subject to any requirements and restrictions, including any applicable volume limitations, imposed by Rule 144 under the Securities Act.